English

 Welcome

-This website is dedicated to Hellēnismôs, Greece’s indigenous culture.
-Our aim is to explain Hellēnismôs as a living tradition from a Hellenic point of view and to defend our culture against appropriation, alienation and expropriation, in order to fulfill the great task of re-Hellenization, as we call the Hellenic effort for re-Indigenization.
-As such, we welcome and support the content of the “Declaration of War Against Exploiters of Lakota Spirituality.”
-Hellēnismôs or Hellēnikôn is the designation for the indigenous Hellenic culture, including the Hellenic virtue system, language, religion and ethos.
-Hellēnismôs is also the ethnic identity and worldview of the ancient and medieval Hellenes.
-The term “Hellenismos” means “of the Greeks, Hellenism […].
+Hellēnismôs or Hellēnikôn is the designation for the indigenous Hellenic culture, including Hellenic value system, religion, language, customs and ethos.
+Furthermore, it is the ethnic identity of the ancient, medieval and contemporary Hellenes.
+The term “Hellēnismôs” means “of the Greeks, Hellenism […].
 II. use of a pure Greek style and idiom” (Henry George Liddell, Robert Scott: A Greek-English Lexicon, p.
 536, 9th edition, Oxford University Press, New York 1996).
 Simply put, Hellēnismôs is the “greek way of life” (Richard A. Horsley, Paul and Empire, p.
 206, Harrisburg 1997).
-In order to avoid misunderstandings, we must specify that by Hellenismos we do not mean Romiosyni or Byzantium, but only genuine Hellenic culture, also known as ethnikos Hellēnismôs (in order to distinguish carefully between Hellenic culture and “christian Hellenism” → Romiosyni).
-Hellenic tradition, Hellenismos, Hellenikon etc. are different names for the same culture and should therefore not confuse people, especially since the Hellenes perceive their religion, identity, worldview, language and way of life as a unity.
-Thus Hellēnismôs refers automatically to Hellenic religion.
+However, in order to avoid misunderstandings, we must specify that by Hellēnismôs we do not mean Romiosyni or Byzantium but only indigenous Hellenic culture, also known as ethnikos Hellēnismôs (in order to distinguish carefully between Hellenic culture and “christian Hellenism” → Romiosyni).
+Hellenic tradition, Hellēnismôs, Hellēnikôn etc. are different names for the same culture and should therefore not confuse people, especially since the Hellenes perceive their religion, identity, worldview, language and way of life as a unity.

 The Hellenes are an ethnos.
-The word “ethnos” derives from the ancient Greek éthos which means “character, idiom, behavior.”
-An “ethnos” is a group of people sharing a common ethos.
+The word “ethnos” derives from ancient Greek éthos which means “character, idiom, behavior.”
+An “ethnos” is a group of people who share a common ethos.
 A Hellene is someone of Hellenic ancestry who participates in Hellenic ethos: language, religion, way of life (“kinship of all Greeks in blood and speech, and the shrines of gods and the sacrifices that we have in common, and the likeness of our way of life,” Herodotos, 8.144).
-The Hellenes are bearers of a specific ethnic identity based on a specific ethos, tradition and religion.
-Thus Hellēnismôs refers automatically to Hellenic religion.
-As a religion Hellēnismôs is orthopraxic by its very nature and dominated by the respective local and tribal moment, which explains its natural diversity.
-It is a polytheistic, cosmotheistic, animistic and culturally specific religion.
-Hellenic religion is Minoan-Mycenaean in origin (E.O.
-James, The Cult Of The Mother Goddess, London 1959).
-Orthopraxy, the revitalization of the Hellenic tradition and loyalty towards common Hellēnismôs are basic characteristics that all ethnic Hellenes have in common, regardless of whether they are platonists, stoics or members of a different school of philosophy, and irrespective of which tribe they belong to.
+The Hellene is a member of a Hellenic ethnic group or tribe who participates in Hellenic ethos: language, religion, way of life (“kinship of all Greeks in blood and speech, and the shrines of gods and the sacrifices that we have in common, and the likeness of our way of life,” Herodotos, 8.144).
+The Hellenes are bearers of a distinctive ethnic identity based on a specific ethos, language and religion.
+Thus, Hellēnismôs refers automatically to Hellenic religion, which is Minoan-Mycenaean in origin (E.O.
+James, The Cult Of The Mother Goddess, London 1959) and defined as the: “Religious beliefs and practices of the ancient Hellenes” (Encycl.
+Britannica: Greek Religion).
+As a religion, Hellēnismôs is orthopraxic and dominated by the respective local and tribal moment, which explains its natural diversity.
+It is a cosmotheistic, animistic and ethnic religion, encompassing the religious views, rites and festivals of all Greek tribes, ages and states

 _______________________________________________________________________________________